ishrivatsa/vcs-fitcycle-deployer/README.md

 Ensure the correct AMIs are available in the region where the application needs to be deployed.
 Currently the AMIs are available in the following region(s)

 **Note: These AMIs are private.
-For access to these images, contact Bill Shetti, Prabhu Barathi or Shrivatsa Upadhye**
+For access to these images, contact Bill Shetti or Shrivatsa Upadhye**

 ### Fitcycle AMIs